 Read the full video transcript below

-Hello, and welcome to another edition of A.Vogel’s Menopause Mondays.
+Hello, and welcome to my weekly video blog A.Vogel Talks Menopause.
 Now, how is your liver doing?
 I bet you’re sitting there thinking, “What on earth does the liver have to do with the menopause?”
 Well, actually it can have quite a lot to do with the menopause and the types of symptoms that you’re actually getting.
 And Alfred Vogel, the renowned naturopath who founded Bioforce, actually believed that the liver was the regulator of your health.
 And your day-to-day health would depend on how efficiently your liver was running.

 What does the liver do?